Gamal Abdel Nasser: 1948 Arab–Israeli War

 Nasser's first battlefield experience was in Palestine during the 1948 Arab–Israeli War.
 He initially volunteered to serve with the Arab Higher Committee (AHC) led by Mohammad Amin al-Husayni.
 Nasser met with and impressed al-Husayni, but was ultimately refused entry to the AHC's forces by the Egyptian government for reasons that were unclear.

 In May 1948, following the British withdrawal, King Farouk sent the Egyptian army into Israel, with Nasser serving as a staff officer of the 6th Infantry Battalion.
 During the war, he wrote of the Egyptian army's unpreparedness, saying "our soldiers were dashed against fortifications".
 Nasser was deputy commander of the Egyptian forces that secured the Faluja pocket (commanded by Said Taha Bey nicknamed the "Sudanese tiger" by the Israelis).
 On 12 July, he was lightly wounded in the fighting.
 By August, his brigade was surrounded by the Israeli Army.
 Appeals for help from Transjordan's Arab Legion went unheeded, but the brigade refused to surrender.
 Negotiations between Israel and Egypt finally resulted in the ceding of Faluja to Israel.
 According to veteran journalist Eric Margolis, the defenders of Faluja, "including young army officer Gamal Abdel Nasser, became national heroes" for enduring Israeli bombardment while isolated from their command.

 Still stationed after the war in the Faluja enclave, Nasser agreed to an Israeli request to identify 67 killed soldiers of the "religious platoon".
 The expedition was led by Rabbi Shlomo Goren and Nasser personally accompanied him, ordering the Egyptian soldiers to stand at attention.
 They spoke briefly, and according to Goren, after learning what the square phylacteries found with the soldiers were, Nasser told him that he "now understands their courageous stand".
 During an interview on Israeli TV in 1971, Rabbi Goren claimed the two agreed to meet again when the time of peace comes.

-The Egyptian singer Umm Kulthum hosted a public celebration for the officers' return despite reservations from the royal government, which had been pressured by the British to prevent the reception.
+The Egyptian singer Umm Kulthum hosted a public celebration for the officers' return despite reservations from the royal government, which had been under British pressure to prevent the reception.
 The apparent difference in attitude between the government and the general public increased Nasser's determination to topple the monarchy.
 Nasser had also felt bitter that his brigade had not been relieved despite the resilience it displayed.
 He started writing his book Philosophy of the Revolution during the siege.

 After the war, Nasser returned to his role as an instructor at the Royal Military Academy.
 He sent emissaries to forge an alliance with the Muslim Brotherhood in October 1948, but soon concluded that the religious agenda of the Brotherhood was not compatible with his nationalism.
 From then on, Nasser prevented the Brotherhood's influence over his cadres' activities without severing ties with the organization.
 Nasser was sent as a member of the Egyptian delegation to Rhodes in February 1949 to negotiate a formal armistice with Israel, and reportedly considered the terms to be humiliating, particularly because the Israelis were able to easily occupy the Eilat region while negotiating with the Arabs in March.